Alexandros Papagos: World War II

 At the outbreak of the Greco-Italian War on 28 October 1940, he became Commander-in-Chief of the Army, a post he retained until the capitulation of the Greek armed forces following the German invasion of Greece in April 1941.
 Papagos directed Greek operations against Italy along the Greek-Albanian border.
 The Greek army, under his command, managed to halt the Italian advance by 8 November and forced them to withdraw deep into Albania between 18 November and 23 December.
 The successes of the Greek Army brought him fame and applause.
 A second Italian offensive between 9 and 16 March 1941 was repulsed.
 Despite this success, Papagos chose to maintain the bulk of the Greek Army in Albania, and was unwilling to order a gradual withdrawal to reinforce the north-eastern border (and a defense along the so-called Haliacmon line, considered to be more defensible) as German intervention came closer.
 After the German invasion on 6 April 1941, outnumbered Greek forces in Macedonia fiercely resisted the German offensive at the Metaxas Line, but were outflanked by the enemy and so Papagos endorsed their surrender.
 Soon after, the Army of Epirus capitulated and by 23 April, the Greek government was forced to flee to Crete.

 Occupation Years

-Papagos remained in occupied Greece.
-During 1943 he established with other ex Army officers, a resistance organization, the Military Hierarchy.
-In July of the same year, he was arrested by the German occupation authorities and transported to Germany's concentration camps as a prisoner.
+Papagos also resigned from the army on 23 April but did not follow the King and his government into exile, remaining in occupied Greece.
+He spent most of the occupation in de facto house arrest.
+In 1943 he established, with other former army officers, a resistance organization, called Military Hierarchy (Στρατιωτική Ιεραρχία).
+In July of the same year, he was arrested by the German occupation authorities and transported to concentration camps in Germany.
 In late April 1945 he was transferred to Tyrol together with about 140 other prominent inmates of the Dachau concentration camp, where the SS left the prisoners behind.
 He was liberated by the Fifth U.S. Army on 5 May 1945.

 Greek Civil War

-In 1945 he returned to Greece, rejoined the Army and reached the rank of full General in 1947.
+Papagos returned to Greece in May 1945.
 In August 1945, he was appointed an Honorary Knight Grand Cross of the Order of the British Empire by the British.
+He remained retired and held no active military position, but served as grand chamberlain to King Paul and in July 1947 was promoted to the exceptionally rare rank of full general as a token of honour.